FDio/vpp/test/doc/index.rst

 Most unit tests do some kind of packet manipulation - sending and receiving packets between VPP and virtual hosts connected to the VPP.
-Referring to the sides, addresses, etc.. is always done as if looking from the VPP side,
+Referring to the sides, addresses, etc. is always done as if looking from the VPP side,
 thus:

 * *local_* prefix is used for the VPP side.